chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 TODO
 ----
+- Remove Narvalo.Core and move from .NET 4.5 to .NET 4.6.1
 - Sync `Money<TCurrency>`, CurrencyUnit<>`, `MoneyFormatter` for rounding, scale...
 - Complete localization of messages.
 - Ops with double, float?